 Environmental monitoring program was developed by nuclear facilities for key nuclides, exposure pathways (transfer) and key populations as defined in the environmental impact report with a view to carrying out environmental radioactivity monitoring to ensure compliance with the provision of the relevant national laws and regulations, satisfaction with radioactive waste discharge limits and protection of the public from radiation impacts arising from nuclear facility operation.
-Environmental radioactive monitoring data shall be used to assess and analyze the validity of controlling radioactive material release into the environment, the public exposure from nuclear facility' effluent, long term trend in variation in environmental radioactivity, migration and dispersion of radioactive material in the environmental media and the reality of environmental model used for establishing authorized limits.
+Environmental radioactive monitoring data shall be used to assess and analyze the validity of controlling radioactive material release into the environmental radioactivity, migration and dispersion of radioactive material in the environmental media and the reality of environmental model used for establishing authorized limits.